 Returning to the Solution Explorer, you can select the assembly (under Dependencies) and then set the appropriate properties for your project.
 For example, if you want a local copy of the assembly.

-.NET 6.0 is the latest version of the .NET Framework and was released on November 8, 2021.
+.NET 6.0 is the current long-term support (LTS) version of the .NET Framework and was released on November 8, 2021.
 To use .NET 6.0 with your projects, you will need to use the current version of Visual Studio 2022 which includes the .NET 6.0 Runtime.

 The installer for SocketTools 10 still defaults to selecting the .NET 4.5 assemblies, which are compatible with versions 4.5 through 4.8.
 In future updates for SocketTools, we will set .NET 6.0 as the default used with Visual Studio 2022.

-If you do not have the current version of the .NET SDK installed on your development system, you can download them from Microsoft using the links below.
+If you do not have the current version of the .NET SDKs installed on your development system, you can download them from Microsoft using the links below.